 The Capitalist Class & the Council on Foreign Relations

-The University of the Poor seeks to identify and develop leaders of the poor and dispossessed in order to build the unity of that class.
+The University of the Poor seeks to identify and develop leaders of the poor and dispossessed in order to build the unity of our class.
 By dispossessed, we mean those who do not own private property: factories, plants, stores, banks, farms, etc. All we own is personal property: cars, TVs, furniture, perhaps a house, etc. The poor – if you count everyone at or below twice the “official” poverty line – are about 48 percent (nearly half) of the population of the United States.
-Four out of five – 80 percent – of the population will experience poverty at some point in their lives.
+Four out of five – 80 percent – of the population may experience poverty at some point in their lives.
 Those are the people we aim to unite.

 Those who do own and operate the factories, plants, stores, banks, farms, etc. make up the capitalist class.

 The capitalist class is the most organized, educated, strategic and powerful class in history.
 It is well financed.
 The capitalists are completely organized.
 They have their own communications systems.
 They own all the factories, the plants, and all the businesses.
 They control all of the newspapers.
 They control all of the media.
-They control the federal government, the state government, and the local government.
+They control the federal government, the state government and the local government.
 They control the military.
 They control the police.
 And this class is on the attack.

-This is still true today.
 If we do not understand our class enemy, how they are organized and what their strengths and weaknesses are, we will lose.
 To lose against such an enemy – for this enemy is like a grizzly bear: big, mean and deadly – is very dangerous.
 Our job is to study the class enemy – the capitalist class – in order to defeat them.

 The Processes of Class Rule

 1) The Special Interest Process is how specific interests of particular businesses and industries always seem to dominate government decisions.
 This is done by government penetration by business at every level.
 Businesses are the source of personnel for government jobs, usually in the very area that the government is supposed to regulate.
 These people are called In-and-Outers because they come from the business sector into the government, and then, when they leave the government, they go back into the private sector in the same arena.
 For example, Timothy Geithner was Secretary of the Treasury.
-He originally worked for Henry Kissinger at Kissinger Associates. and was later the President of the Federal Reserve Bank of New York.
+He originally worked for Henry Kissinger at Kissinger Associates and was later the President of the Federal Reserve Bank of New York.
 Upon leaving government, he became the CEO of Warburg Pincus, a private equity firm worth about $350 billion.
 He is also a Distinguished Fellow at the Council on Foreign Relations.
 The CFR is very prominent – although not the only player – in the Special Interest Process.

 In addition to In-and-Outers, businesses spend billions of dollars each year on lobbyists who go to elected officials and other decision-makers and win them to the special interests they are paid to represent.
 Again, this works at the federal, state and local levels of government.
 Further, there are advisory committees at every level that are supposedly “independent” of the governmental process.
 The federal government has over 1,000 of these committees.
-Appointment to the committees is dominated by “experts” put forth by business and by lobbyists; the CFR plays a central role.
+Appointment to the committees is controlled by “experts” put forth by business and by lobbyists; the CFR plays a central role.
 This is how special interests at every level are dominated by business in general and by the CFR in particular.

 2) The Policy Formation Process deals with broader policy issues, including foreign policy and broad policies on the domestic front.
 This is the process in which the CFR really comes into its own.
 Policy formation is primarily done by the CFR through forming blue-ribbon committees to study issues, publishing books and articles, holding forums, meetings and conventions, and – as we saw in the Special Interest Process – through government penetration.
 Again, In-and-Outers are central, as the example above of Timothy Geithner reveals.
 He acted as the major policy originator for the bail-out of the banks during the Great Recession of 2007-2008 in his capacity as Secretary of the Treasury.
-The use of lobbyists and experts is central to carrying out this process.
+The use of lobbyists and experts is key to carrying out this process.

 The policies that are carried out by the government are, in large part, developed by the CFR.
 The CFR is – among other things – a think tank.
 As we will see in the section on how it’s organized, it employs experts to consider, debate, and develop policies that are then implemented by the government.
-That is the level of penetration of the government by CFR.
+That is the level of penetration of the government by the CFR.
 Even when the policies it recommends are challenged, after compromise, the CFR policies are usually the ones carried out.
 Of course, this varies with the Presidential administration; the Trump administration is less influenced by the CFR than previous Democratic and Republican administrations.

 3) The Candidate Selection Process is one where elected officials are vetted and fostered by the capitalist class.
 The all-or-nothing electoral system in the United States fosters a two-party system.
 In a parliamentary system, each party is allocated seats in the legislature depending on the proportion of the vote it gets.
 In the U.S., the party with a majority gets elected.
 Period.
 The other party gets nothing.
 Thus, the system fosters two parties so that a majority can be formed.
-With three parties, a runoff may become necessary and then with two in the runoff, a majority wins.

 Interestingly, Domhoff points out that those selected by this process generally do not have strong political beliefs, Hence, they are particularly susceptible to the Special Interest and Policy Formation Processes.
 Those with strong political beliefs, or those whose politics are at odds with the interests of the capitalists, are filtered out, if they ever get in the door.
 The party system ensures that the money and the political apparatus to get out votes only works for those the business community approves of.

 4) The Ideology Process is the process whereby the capitalists shape the beliefs, attitudes and opinions of the general population.
 Again, the CFR is a dominant aspect of this process.
 The CFR uses its publications (books and articles), its web presence both through its website and through social media, its meetings and forums, and television and radio, to present its views and policies to the world in general.
 It is a network and has a network to present the public with its views, even when the public itself does not realize the source of the information.
 For example, the CFR publishes thousands of Op-Ed articles in newspapers it influences (the New York Times, the Washington Post, the Economist, etc.).
 Joseph Stiglitz, a popular writer and a Nobel laureate in Economics, is a CFR member, for example.
-And CFR has programming on all 156 stations of the NPR (National Public Radio) network.
+And CFR has programming on all 156 stations of NPR.
 In short, the CFR and the capitalist class are conducting a propaganda war to ensure that the population supports the capitalist system and the U.S. system of “democracy.”

 How the CFR is Organized

-Experts are brought up though the ranks.
+Experts are brought up through the ranks.
 Henry Kissinger, Condoleezza Rice and Joseph Stiglitz are examples.
 They each began as academic experts who were advanced based on their expertise and their adherence to the capitalist ideology of the CFR.
 Both Kissinger and Rice now have consulting agencies that advise governments domestically and globally and use their influence to ensure policy decisions go their way.
 Thousands of lesser known experts are also part of the CFR.